NIDDK Frequently Asked Questions

 Health Information

-You can also search another NIH resource, PubMed, for scientific papers, journals, and online books.
+In addition to these resources, NIH's PubMed has scientific papers, journals, and online books.
 These articles are often written at an advanced scientific level.
-Your doctor or another trusted health care professional may be able to help you understand them.
+A doctor or a librarian at a medical, university, or large public library may be able to help you understand them, if needed.

-For further assistance send your question to the , or call us at 1-800-860-8747 between 8:30 a.m. and 5 p.m.
-Monday – Friday.
+For further assistance send your question to , chat with us, or call us at 1-800-860-8747 between 8:30 a.m. and 5 p.m.
+Monday through Friday.

 Practicing physicians who would like to consult with an NIDDK specialist should contact the NIDDK investigator directly.
+Patients may also read about how to refer patients to an NIH clinical study.

 For clinical standards and treatment guidelines, search the National Guideline Clearinghouse, a public resource for evidence-based clinical practice guidelines.

-The National Center for Complementary and Integrative Health (NCCIH) is part of the NIH, and is a good source for this information.
+The National Center for Complementary and Integrative Health (NCCIH) is part of NIH, and is a good source for this information.

 Donating to NIDDK